syrusakbary/Flask-SuperAdmin/doc/quickstart.rst

-You can implement policy-based security, conditionally allow or disallow access to parts of the administrative interface and if user does not have access to the view, he won't see menu item as well.
+You can implement policy-based security, conditionally allow or disallow access to parts of the administrative interface and if user does not have access to the view, he won't see the menu item as well.

 Generating URLs